e-tron Q4 Sportback 50 quattro Review: Audi’s Coupe-Style EV with Substance

 - Manufactured in Germany, the e-tron Q4 Sportback 50 quattro stands as Audi’s luxury-focused electric crossover coupe.

-- Originally launched in 2020, it's based on the VOLKSWAGEN Group’s MEB platform shared with the ID.4 and Skoda Enyaq.
+- Originally launched in 2020, it's based on the Volkswagen Group’s MEB platform shared with the ID.4 and Skoda Enyaq.

 - Priced from $80,942 (€75,276), it’s targeting upscale buyers who want more than spreadsheet specs.